pieces-app/workshops/hands-on-with-pieces/slides.md

 # Demo

-Collect snippets where you are
+Collect snippets from where you are/ active file

 <!--